Bob-A-Dook/CiemnaStrona/en.md

 Instead of keeping software in our hands, we use somebody else's cloud solutions.
 Modern devices may stop working if internet connection to the parent company is lost.

-Some companies also deliberately make it harder to repair their gear outside of their selected vendors, at their prices.
+Some companies also deliberately make it harder to repair their gear outside of their selected vendors, where they can dictate prices.

 Advertisements speak about *AI (Artificial Intelligence)* and the future it will bring.
 Managers get enthusiatic and embrace these solutions -- eager to automate, eager to cut costs.
 Ignoring their unreliability.